mskcc/ACCESS-Pipeline/README.md

 This will create the output directory (or restart a failed run in that output directory for `--restart`), and start the workflow using SGE.

 ### 3. Cleanup the output files
-There is a script included to create symlinks to the output bams and delete unnecessary output folders left behind by Toil
+Note: Do not run this step until the pipeline has completed.
+The way to ensure that the run has finished is to download and review the QC report PDF, which can be found the the QC_Results folder.
+Once you've confired that the run is completed, and all files have been copied to the final outputs folder, there is a script included to create symlinks to the output bams and delete unnecessary output folders left behind by Toil
 ```
 (access_pipeline_0.0.26) ~$ pipeline_postprocessing -d <path/to/outputs>
 ```